cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 3. Save and generate your feed

 == Changelog ==
+= 1.15.0 - 09/08/2019 =
+* Improved the stability of the background mode.
+* Improved a check that should prevent forbidden characters in a feed name.
+* Fixed a coding issue that could cause a notice on the Feed List page.

+= 1.14.1 - 02/07/2019 =
+* Fixed a bug that could stop the feed process on a Fatal PHP Error.

+= 1.14.0 - 21/06/2019 =
+* Added the Regenerate action to the feed list
+* Improved the error handling of a situation where the activation of a feed update in the background fails.
+* Fixed an issue where a corrupted feed filter attribute would prevent the Edit Feed page to load.
+* Fixed an issue where the static value source selectors would not show the correct "Fill with a static value" selection when WP was in a translated mode.
+* Fixed an issue where the "Product Category String" source would not always produce the correct category string.

 = 1.13.1 - 24/03/2019 =
 * Fixed an issue where the Update Schedule values where not correctly read from the Feed Edit form